2/15/23

 ***Dave (1993 rent) Love, politics and impersonations.
 Directed by Ivan Reitman, written by Gary Ross, and starring Kevin Kline and Sigourney Weaver.
 Frank Langella, Kevin Dunn, Laura Linney, Ving Rhames, Charles Grodin, and Ben Kingsley appear in supporting roles.

-***Yesterday (2019 rent) A British rom-com where Himesh Patel stars as struggling musician Jack Malik who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.
+***Yesterday (2019 Hulu) A British rom-com where Himesh Patel stars as struggling musician Jack Malik who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.

 **Under the Tuscan Sun (2003 rent) directed by Audrey Wells and starring Diane Lane.
 Based on Frances Mayes’ 1996 memoir of the same name.